Choosing your wedding venue: What to know before you book

 4. WHAT’S THE CONTINGENCY PLAN?

 Whether your plan is to get married outside on the lush greens of a golf course or to have your reception in a courtyard of a romantic Italian villa, the one element we cannot control is the weather.
 Although rain on your wedding day is said to be good luck, it can certainly put a damper on your outdoor wedding dreams.
 Make sure the venue you choose has a contingency plan in place for yucky weather, such as a banquet space available inside in case of rain.
-You can also take the extra step and book an indoor space for this very reason.
-Negotiate and make an agreement with a venue that will allow you to hold the space in case the weather changes.
-However, if you are dead set on having your wedding outside rain or shine, a tent can provide everything you want in an outdoor contingency option.
-One or two beautiful chandeliers installed for overhead lighting, uplighting to add a touch of color to a white tent, and loads of lush florals and draping can make any plain white tent look like class and luxury.
+However, if you are dead set on having your wedding outside rain or shine, be sure you are providing an adequate covered and enclosed contingency option such as an event tent with side walls.
+One or two beautiful chandeliers installed for overhead lighting, uplighting to add a touch of color to a white tent, and loads of lush florals and draping can give any plain white tent class and luxury.
 What you want to avoid is having to do what we call a room flip!
 Where you have to move your ceremony into your reception space and then convert it back to a reception space after the ceremony.
-This will not only cost you more money in labor but it is more time consuming and frankly, it doesn't look good to have to ask your guests to stand to the side while they wait for the room to be moved around.
+This will not only cost you more money in labor but it is more time consuming and frankly, it doesn't look good to have to ask your guests to stand to the side (or worse, outside!) while they wait for the room to be moved around.

 5. BANG FOR YOUR BUCK